PierreSQS/devopsandawsformicroservicedevelopers/couponservice/README.md

 - Build the containers
 - Start Docker Compose

-The detailled steps can be found in the text-file Docker-Compose-Steps-On-EC2.txt
+The detailed steps can be found in the text-file Docker-Compose-Steps-On-EC2.txt

 under the project's root.